Click a text box to find out the answer!

-If you are walking along the beach and see a piping plover, please keep moving through the area and stop some distance away to observe them if you wish.
+If you are walking along the beach and see a Piping Plover, please keep moving through the area and stop some distance away to observe them if you wish.
 Avoid walking between adults and chicks.
-This space also allows adult plovers with chicks to spend their energy scouting for predators.
-A nearby gull thinks chicks are a tasty snack, and an attack from a small falcon called a merlin requires some fancy aerial maneuvering to stay alive.
+This space also allows adult Plovers with chicks to spend their energy scouting for predators.
+A nearby gull thinks chicks are a tasty snack, and an attack from a merlin requires some fancy aerial maneuvering on the Plover’s part to stay alive.
 By not distracting them with your presence, you will give them a better chance for survival.
 You will also be able to observe more natural behaviours.

 Major work is done by agencies and community groups.
-The Piping Plover Recovery Team (made up of both Canadian Wildlife Service and Ontario Ministry of Natural Resources & Forestry staff) assists with protocol and actions including the nest protection and banding young chicks.
-They receive input from an on-site OMNFR species at risk biologist who maintains the scientific record.
+The Piping Plover Recovery Team (made up of Birds Canada, Canadian Wildlife Service and Ontario Ministry of Environment, Conservation and Parks staff) assists with protocol and actions including nest protection and banding young chicks.
+They receive input from an on-site OMECP species at risk biologist who maintains a scientific record.
 The Town of South Bruce Peninsula’s cooperation with the program is very important in protecting the endangered species habitat; this is most evident in the work of the by-law enforcement officers that are active on the beach area each day and evening.
-Community volunteers assist in monitoring plovers and providing information for interested beachgoers.
+Community volunteers assist in monitoring Plovers and providing information for interested beachgoers.
 These volunteers are supported by an Ontario Species at Risk Stewardship Fund grant.
-A piping plover volunteer committee working in cooperation with the OMNRF administers this grant on behalf of Stewardship Grey Bruce.
+A Piping Plover volunteer committee working in cooperation with the OMECP administers this grant on behalf of Stewardship Grey Bruce.

 Enforcement of the legislation is done by provincial conservation officers, and federal enforcement officers (Canadian Wildlife Service).